Conemaugh parent LifePoint acquires specialty hospital group, launches subsidiary

 Its new subsidiary, ScionHealth, officially launched with 79 hospital campuses in 25 states.
 They include 61 long-term acute care hospitals and 18 community hospitals and associated health systems.

-Many of the long-term acute care hospitals operate as hospitals-in- hospitals, similar to Select Specialty Hospital in Johnstown – a long-term acute care hospital within Conemaugh Memorial’s Lee campus.
+Many of the long-term acute care hospitals operate as hospitals-in-hospitals, similar to Select Specialty Hospital in Johnstown – a long-term acute care hospital within Conemaugh Memorial Medical Center’s Lee campus.

 David Dill, LifePoint chairman and CEO, said the sale marks the beginning of a new chapter for the company.